 A403.10.1 Special moment frames.
-Steel special moment frames shall comply with all applicable provisions of AISC 341, including but not limited to connection design and lateral bracing of beams.

-Exception: The "strong-column/weak-beam" provision of AISC 341-10, Section E3.4a is waived, provided that the columns carry no gravity load.
+Steel special moment frames shall comply with all applicable provisions of AISC 341, including but not limited to connection design and lateral bracing of beams, except that Section E3.4a addressing strong-column/weak-beams of AISC 341, is not required for columns that carry no gravity load.
+Proprietary frame systems that qualify as special moment frames shall be permitted.